didiiinnn/UAS/UAS.md

       [mariadb]
       ```

     - Then, we need to create a folder named pma to accommodate pma installation in the pma roles.
-In this roles, we just need to create 2 directory named handlers and tasks.
+In this roles, we just need to create 3 directory named tasks, handlers and templates.

       - In the tasks directory, create some file named main.yml.
 Then type the script as below.